saivishwak/DeepLearning_Compilers_Research/Architecture Notes.md

 	// Defaulting the params and I didn't need to write None when calling the
 	// Function it would have be great to deafult let tensor6 = Tensor::<B>::new(&[[1.0, 2.0]], None); //Default device taken

-	//Here the data is f64 and when passed in DType we want to convert
-	// The data type to provided one as it will be helpful at times let tensor7 = Tensor::<B>::new(&[1.0, 2.0], DType::F32, &device); //DType param is Option<DType>

 }
 ```